-Survivors Voices recognises the shared perspective of anyone who has experienced abuse, trauma or violence as a child or an adult and the power of sharing stories and experiences with those who understand.
+Survivors Voices recognises the common perspective of anyone who has experienced abuse, trauma or violence as a child or an adult, and the power of sharing stories and experiences with those who understand.
 We call this enlightened self-help and peer support.
 Our passion is to see this available for all survivors who want it.

 We also recognise the needs of people supporting survivors in non-professional roles, as peers, partners, family members and friends.
 Our regular groups are survivor-only, but we welcome supporters and allies to some of our open gatherings and events.

 We offer peer support through our on-line and in person peer groups, national gatherings and special events.
 We also have dedicated peer networks for survivor-activists, researchers and writers.